otto-torino/django-baton/docs/configuration.rst

 Confirm unsaved changes
 -----------------------

-Alert the user when it is leaving a change or add form page with unsaved changes
+Alert the user when he's leaving a change or add form page without saving changes

 **Default**: True

-.. important:: The check of a dirty form relies on the jQuery serialize method, so it's not 100% safe.
+.. important:: The check for a dirty form relies on the jQuery serialize method, so it's not 100% safe.
 Disabled inputs, particular widgets (ckeditor) can not be detected.

 Menu
 ----